idvorkin/idvorkin.github.io/guides.md

   - emotional intelligence
 ---

-Satisifaction is our most sustainable source of happiness.
-To find satisfcaction, we need to live in accordance with the person we want to be.
+Satisfaction is our most sustainable source of happiness.
+To find satisfaction, we need to live in accordance with the person we want to be.
 Unless we know who we want to be, and act deliberately to achieve it, our satisfaction will be infrequent, and often accidental.

 This series of guides is the basis of mortality software helps you understand who you want to be, and supports you in being that person.
 In a nutshell, making your satisfied.